Clayton Spencer: Other work

 In April 2015, Spencer was appointed to the American Council on Education, "the nation's largest and most influential advocacy organization representing colleges and universities."
 Her appointment was commented on by the council's president saying: "[Spencer] has been a part of almost every major discussion involving higher education policy over the last 20 years, her work on Capitol Hill, at Harvard and now at Bates gives her a unique and important perspective — particularly during this time of dynamic change in higher education.
 We are extremely pleased to have Clayton join the board and greatly appreciate her commitment to helping guide the work of ACE."
 Her term on the board is set to expire in 2018.

 Spencer has been elected numerous boards and committees, most notably Williams College and Phillips Exeter Academy.

-Public image

-Spencer was profiled by the Williams College institutional magazine; when asked about her attendance of Williams she said:My notion was very naiive, my 18-year-old self was thinking, "Thank God we've got this equality problem solved" [referring to her attendance of Williams in its first year of being coeducational], college had opened up for me just in the nick of time, and I thought that when I got older, everything would be even-steven, split right down the middle.
-This was my fundamental error, thinking that a switch had been flipped rather than understanding that feminism was a broad cultural movement that would require decades.In her capacity as an academic administrator at Harvard University, Spencer has been noted for her collaborative approach and effectiveness by The Harvard Crimson.
-Referred to as the "Right Hand Woman", she was considered one of the most influential figures at Harvard, after President Drew Gilpin Faust.
-However, upon her assumption of the vice-presidency of policy in 2011, she was considered "the most powerful woman at Harvard" charged with "developing strategic priorities for Harvard on behalf of the president, directing policy analysis, overseeing the office of institutional research, as well as the management of the offices of the president and provost."

-In 2014, Spencer was named among "Maine's 50 Most Influential People" list by Maine, the magazine.
-The publication noted that at Bates she was able to "contribute to the remarkable heritage of an institution that has stood for the ideals of opportunity and justice since the time of its founding," later commenting: "there could be no more perfect match."

 Personal life

 Spencer resides in Lewiston, Maine.
 Spencer was married to United States Secretary of Defense Ash Carter, with whom she has two children, William and Ava Carter.